vijiang/SI507-HW6/README.md

 * **What does the word `document` represent in this code?
 Explain briefly.**

 Document represents the web page loaded in the browser ([source](https://developer.mozilla.org/en-US/docs/Web/API/Document)).
-In this code, we are accessing the DOM through the document objects and selecting certain elements and items from it in order to modify them.
+In this code, we are accessing the DOM through the document object and selecting certain elements and items from it in order to modify them.

 * **What is happening in line 12 (`
 document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`)?
 Explain, briefly (<= 2 sentences).**